Documentation

 const brevity = len <= 30 ?
 1 : len <= 60 ?
 0.7 : len <= 100 ?
 0.4 : 0.1;

-return { accuracy, brevity };
+return { accuracy, brevity } as Record<string, number>;

 };